e-kwsm/lammps/doc/src/Build_extras.rst

 The file Makefile.linux\_multi is set up to include support for multiple GPU architectures as supported by the CUDA toolkit in use.
-This is done through using the "--gencode " flag, which can be used multiple times and thus support all GPU architectures supported by your CUDA compiler.
+This is done through using the ``--gencode`` flag, which can be used multiple times and thus support all GPU architectures supported by your CUDA compiler.

 If the library build is successful, 3 files should be created: